MobiFlight/mobiflight-panels/aircraft/airbus-a32x/main-instrument-panel/fcu/README.md

  The bottom pin on all of these sets are GND.

- This example of the PCB (as viewed from the *back*), shows the pin indicating to the push-pull encoder mechanism's PUSH feature for the SPEED knob in the top-right position:
+ This example of the PCB (as viewed from the *back*), shows the pin indicating to the push-pull encoder mechanism's PULL feature for the SPEED knob in the top-right position:

  ![PCB Header Closeup](https://user-images.githubusercontent.com/2242776/132797899-5f7ce723-6485-41d5-84f1-227561c238dd.jpg)